chooikeenyu/Juice_CapstoneProject/README.md

 1) From the data, we want to find the relationship between the medical factors related to heart disease.

+2) Find the features that is suited for wearable device.

-2) Has a higher chance to intervene much earlier and head off hospitalizations
+3) Has a higher chance to intervene much earlier and head off hospitalizations.

-3) To create a model to predict heart disease.
+4) To create a model to predict heart disease.

 ## Questions

 1) Does the prediction of heart disease improve the health care system?